alabamenhu/Intl-CLDR/README.md

 # Intl::CLDR
 An attempt to bring in the data from CLDR into Raku.

-The newest version (**v0.5**) aims to maintain functionality but vastly improve performance, both mainly from a speed perspective, but also improves memory efficiency and will aide long term maintenance.

-There have been slight API changes from previous versions, so as noted before, if using, please ensure that you add version information to your use statements (at least until v.1.0);

-**Do not** use anything outside of the Intl::CLDR from this branch.
-Those functionalities are in the process of being spun off into their own modules.
-This is primarily for obtaining more-or-less raw data with proper fallbacks.
+As of **v0.5.0**, performance was vastly improved but some slight API changes were needed.
+Always ensure to use a version statement.  (at least until v.1.0)

 To install, be aware that due to the number of files, you may need to increase the maximum number of open files (on most systems, the default is several thousand, but on macOS, it's a paltry 256).